ApurvaB17/DiscussionAPI_Application/README.md

     ```
     Endpoint: https://localhost:44365/api/replies (POST)
     ```
     Request body:
     ```
     {
-    "Content":"Response content", // string parameter
+      "Content":"Response content", // Required String parameter
-    "userId" :"any user id",  //string parameter
+      "userId" :"any user id",  // Required String parameter
-    "discussionId": Id created in discussion table to which you are responding, //Integer parameter
+      "discussionId": Id created in discussion table to which you are responding, //Required Integer parameter
-    "parentId": Id created in Discussions table/ Replies table to which you are responding, //Integer parameter
+      "parentId": Id created in Discussions table/ Replies table to which you are responding, //Required Integer parameter
-    "parentType":"Discussion" OR "Reply" (Based on whether you are responding to a reply or a discussion) // String Parameter
+      "parentType":"Discussion" OR "Reply" (Based on whether you are responding to a reply or a discussion) // Required String parameter
     }
     ```
     Response:
     ```
     "Added successfully!"
     ```

   ## 3. Retrieve all replies to a given discussion:
-     Any user can retrieve all the comments available in the database in a flat tree for given discussion
+     Any user can retrieve all the comments available in the database in a flat tree for given discussion.
      ```
      Endpoint: https://localhost:44365/api/discussions/id/replies (GET)
-     ```
      ```
      Response:
      ```